UQComputingSociety/constitution/constitution.md

 * in the case of a third tie between the same candidates, the winner shall be determined by sortition; and
 * any informality or irregularity with the elections must be brought to the attention of the Clubs and Societies Administration Officer within fourteen (14) days of the election.

-8.7 The election of Delegates of the Management Committee without a General Meeting shall take place in the following manner:
+8.7 The election of Puisne Members of the Management Committee without a General Meeting shall take place in the following manner:
-* the Management Committee shall be at liberty to nominate any member of the Society to serve as a Delegate of the Management Committee;
+* the Management Committee shall be at liberty to nominate any member of the Society to serve as a Puisne Member of the Management Committee;
 * the Management Committee must give every member of the Society an opportunity to vote secretly and securely;
 * the members of the Society shall have no less than seven (7) days to cast their vote;
 * the vote of every member of the Society shall be of equal weight;
-* the nominee will be elected as a Delegate of the Management Committee if and only if the number of votes of the members of the Society in favour equals or exceeds the number of members of the Society needed to constitute quorum of a General Meeting of the Society and the number of votes of the members of the Society in favour equals or exceeds twice the number of votes of the members of the Society against.
+* the nominee will be elected as a Puisne Member of the Management Committee if and only if the number of votes of the members of the Society in favour equals or exceeds the number of members of the Society needed to constitute quorum of a General Meeting of the Society and the number of votes of the members of the Society in favour equals or exceeds twice the number of votes of the members of the Society against.
 * any informality or irregularity with the elections must be brought to the attention of the Clubs and Societies Administration Officer within fourteen (14) days of the election.

 ### 9 Resignation or Removal from Office of Membership of Management Committee
 9.1 Any member of the Management Committee may resign from membership of the Management Committee at any time by giving notice in writing to the Secretary.
 Such resignation shall take effect at the time such notice is received by the Secretary, unless a later date is specified in the notice, where it shall take effect on that later date.
 9.2 The Secretary may resign in the same manner as any other member of the Management Committee, with the exception of written notice shall instead be given to the President.